developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 4. Network Access Requirements (see **Server Setup** below):
    * If required, **open incoming and outgoing ports** for communication between server and mobile devices through the server firewall.
 Sample ports are:
-        * Backend Server Port: Port 8080 for Device Tracker client to register to the server and transmit device data
+        * Backend Server: Data Port 8080 for Device Tracker client to register to the server and transmit device data
-        * UI Port: Web Portal Port 8443 for accessing Device Tracker web portal
+        * Web Portal: UI Port 8443 for accessing Device Tracker web portal
    * If required, perform **DNS setup** to add server IP address to the DNS server.

 5. Hardware Requirements: